 Mental health is just as important to look after as physical health.
 Athletes particularly can feel a lot of pressure in training, competition and in everyday life.
 Making sure athletes are mentally healthy is just as important as making sure they are physically fit.
 Coaches, family, friends and training partners can all help to look after each other and help people deal with issues they may be having.
 We look at illnesses such as depression and how to identify symptoms and aid recovery.

 A certain degree of fatigue is normal in an athlete training hard for their sport or event.
-However, excessive and persistent fatigue and feelings of legarthy with a reduced sporting performance, often indicate a more serious problem.
+However, excessive and persistent fatigue and feelings of lethargy with a reduced sporting performance, often indicate a more serious problem.
+Overtraining, illness and diet may be some of the possible causes of chronic fatigue, but each person needs to be assessed in terms of their individual circumstances.